dhruvshrinet1/Boeing_rag/README.md

 **Why page-level metadata?**
 Each chunk stores its source page number.
 When we retrieve chunks, we extract their pages.
 This ensures page numbers match the actual PDF.

+**Why rerank_top_k=10 instead of 15?**
+Tuned to reduce over-citation of pages.
+With fewer documents in the final context (10 vs 15), the LLM sees less irrelevant content and cites fewer unnecessary pages.
+The prompt also explicitly asks to only cite pages with the "main answer", not supporting info.
+This improves precision without hurting recall.

 ## Challenges faced